Ariela Barer: Early life

-Barer's parents are Mexican-born Jews.
-Her sister is Libe Barer, who is also an actress.
+Both of Ariela Barer's parents are Mexican-born Jews.

+Her older sister Libe Barer is also an actress.

 Career

 Ariela Barer started acting at the age of three and started professionally at nine.
 She has since starred in a variety of projects and performed as part of an indie rock band called The Love-Inns.
 She was cast as Gert Yorkes on Runaways, which aired its first season on Hulu, as part of its original programming, from November 21, 2017 to January 9, 2018.
 She also portrayed Carmen on One Day at a Time and Bailey Bennett on Atypical.

+In March 2024, Barer was cast as Mel in the second season of The Last of Us.

 Personal life

-On November 3, 2016, Barer publicly came out as gay with a status update on Twitter.
-Barer uses she/her and they/them pronouns.
+In 2016, Barer publicly came out on Twitter with the Tweet: “Literally everything I do is to get back at the people who called me ugly & gay n middle school.
+They were right, but it was mean spirited!”.

+She also Tweeted: "“For everyone asking: my sexual orientation is that part in Funeral by @phoebe_bridgers where the violin swells on the second verse.”